leancloud/filter-service/README.md

 ## Performance

-We provide benchmark tools under directory: `filter-service-core/bin/`.
-It covers all the crucial parts of Filter-Service.
+When you uncompress the `filter-service.tar.gz` file from the release list, the benchmakr tools is right at your hand under `./filter-service/bin`, the same path with the script to run Filter-Service daemon mentioned above.
+Those benchmark tools cover all the crucial parts of Filter-Service.
 You can test Filter-Service with them on your local machine.

-At first, you need to install [wrk](https://github.com/wg/wrk) which is used by all the benchmark tools.
+At first, you need to install [wrk](https://github.com/wg/wrk) which is used by all our benchmark tools.

 Then, taking `check-and-set` benchmark as example, you can run the script like this:
 ```
- ./filter-service-core/bin/check-and-set-benchmark.sh
+ ./bin/check-and-set-benchmark.sh
 ```

 The test results will show after 30s like: